 Classicist-Daniel Vettori

 Left arm spin bowlers provide great utility to any team.
 They provide their bowling unit with a cushion and can get very effective with their angles and spots.
 Bowling left arm spin is an art that requires constant practice to gain mastery.
 For any right handed batsman, scoring against a lefty spinner can be a tough task.
 Plus, if the bowler knows how to bowl in the right areas and knows how to bowl variations, like armour and faster one, can get very economical.
 Hence, lefty spinners are a boon to any team.
+They are the true asset of the team and can be true match winners on a given day.

-One such left arm orthodox bowler who holds the record of being the first left arm spinner in the world to take more than 300 wickets in both test and one day is Daniel Vettori.
-In this article, ZAP Cricket discusses his career trajectory in detail.
+One such left arm orthodox bowler who holds the record of being the first left arm spinner in the world to take more than 300 wickets in both test and one day, and who single handedly won plenty of matches for his national side was- Daniel Vettori.

 Daniel Vettori was a classicist who won many games for his country with his all round efforts.
 His quota of overs was fixed and the team relied heavily on his bowling abilities.
 Moreover, his lower order batting capabilities provided a lot of stability to the batting department.
-He was even made an officer of the New Zealand order of merit in 2011 Queen’s Birthday Honors for his services to cricket.
+Because of his remarkable achievements, he was even made an officer of the New Zealand order of merit in 2011 Queen’s Birthday Honors for his services to cricket.
 Also, In 2005 and 2008 he was named in World ODI XI by ICC.

 His Biography- Turning Point was published in August 2008 that mentioned his hardships and his thrive to become the best in the world.

 Early life and domestic cricket